How Long Can A Queen Bee Live In A Cage (What Should Do?)

 So, the queen is kept in a cage for a few days.
 When the workers accept the queen, they will chew the cage plug.
 The queen will be removed from the cage and lead the colony.

-To Raise Multiple Colony In The Same Hive
+To Raise Multiple Queen In The Same Hive

 A queen won’t allow another queen in the same hive.
 But sometimes beekeepers need to raise 2 queens in the same hive.
 This is to split a beehive into 2 separate hives.
 Or to requeen a queenless hive.

-So, to raise the new queen and to protect her one of the 2 queens was kept in a cage.
-So, that the old queen can’t kill the new one.
+So, to raise the new queen one of the 2 queens was kept in a cage.
+To ensure that the old queen can’t kill the new one.

 How Long Can A Queen Bee Live In A Cage?

-Queen bees can live up to 10 days in a cage.
-Depending on the type of bee and care provided to her, the duration can vary from 6 to 10 days.
+Queen bees can live up to 10 days in a cage without any care provided.
+Depending on the type of bee and care provided to her, the duration can vary from 6 to 14 days.
 She will survive as long as she has proper food.
 If she doesn’t have any food she will die within less than 24 hours.

 If she doesn’t get food for a few hours, she might die.
 Even if she gets food after a few hours she will become weaker.